What Elder Law Can Do for Your Family

 Charitable Planning

 There’s more to philanthropy than just signing checks.
 While certain charitable gifts may be able to reduce your income tax liability, others may help maximize the value of the estate you hope to leave to heirs.
-An experienced elder law attorney may explain the differences between bequests, split-interest trusts and donor-advised funds so that you can choose the method of giving that best aligns with your philanthropic intentions.
+An experienced elder law attorney can explain the differences between bequests, split-interest trusts, and donor-advised funds, allowing you to choose the method of giving that best aligns with your philanthropic intentions.

 Asset Protection